“The Weight” Lyrics Meaning (The Band)

 I went looking for a place to hide

-The traveler, now burdened with his responsibilities, searches for a place to escape the weight he carries.
+The traveler, now burdened with new responsibilities, looks for somewhere to retreat.

 When I saw Carmen and the Devil